felido01/Sales_analysis_project/Project Article.md

 ---

 ## **Project Overview**
-This project explores a sales dataset using Python and its analytical libraries, with Google Sheets as an auxiliary tool for data preparation.
+This project explores a sales dataset using Python and its analytical libraries afterwards building a sales dashboard for better comprehension.
 It serves as a demonstration of my proficiency in Python for data analysis, as well as my ability to think critically and derive actionable insights from data.

 ---